Crosby, Stills, Nash & Young

 In fact, it's Crosby, Still, Nash and Young's enduring influence on scores of contemporary musicians that is one of their most potent accomplishments: Fleet Foxes, My Morning Jacket, Band of Horses, First Aid Kit, Mumford and Sons, the Shins, Dawes, Haim, Rilo Kiley, Jayhawks and hundreds more all owe a debt to albums like Déjà Vu.

-Today, Crosby, Stills, Nash and Young thrive as solo artists (Young is already an FUV Essentials artist for his lengthy career).
 Given the rugged individualism of all of CSN and CSNY's albums, as songwriters, all four men are FUV Essentials.
-But for the breathtaking confluence of their mellifluous harmonies, their virtuosic guitarmanship, and for galvanizing a generation of young people to rise, protest, and articulate their hopes for a fair, compassionate, and peaceful America, CSN and CSNY — the bands — are FUV Essentials.
+But for the breathtaking confluence of their music and for galvanizing a generation of young people to rise, protest, and articulate their hopes for a fair, compassionate, and peaceful America, CSN and CSNY — the bands — are FUV Essentials.

 #FUVEssentials: Crosby, Stills, Nash & Young (Spotify playlist compiled by FUV's Darren DeVivo)